 1947 - 1967

 1947 saw the reintroduction of the Open Tournament, although still limited to a ten mile radius.
 It made a handsome profit of £26.17.9.
 Also in 1947 a new lease was obtained from the owner, Miss Marter, of 21 years.
 The rent was £15 per year but the café was sub-let (where the One Stop shop is today) and the market garden (where Woodpecker Close is today) for £13.
 There was a private entrance into the café for afternoon teas.
 In the following year the Open Tournament became truly Open.
 Croquet was also played at the Avenue and in 1955 a croquet match was played on 2 courts.
 One of the club juniors who rose up to play in the 1st team at the age of 18 became the Hon.
 Secretary in 1954.
-This was Miss Pamela Parker who we now all know as Pamela Blowe, still a stalwart club member serving on committees and was still playing into her early eighties!
+This was Miss Pamela Parker who we all knew as Pamela Blowe, a stalwart club member who served on committees and was still playing into her early eighties!

 In 1959 three shale hard courts were laid where courts 5, 6 and 7 are today.
 Also that year saw the President Tom Chignell become the first person to record 50 years membership, although not a playing member.
 Roy Clarke in 1980, Pamela Blowe in 1999 and Eric Udal in 2003 have all achieved 50 years playing membership.

 In 1964 Miss Marter died and Havant Council purchased her land which included the Avenue Club, the market garden, the thatched cottage and most of the lane between Emsworth Road and the shore.
 The land surrounding Pook Lane was sold, Miss Marter’s house demolished and the current housing estate built.